MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/config.md

 params = { stage = "1-7" }
 ```

-All above conditions related to time have a `timezone` field, which is used to specify the timezone of the condition.
-The value of `timezone` can be an offset of UTC, like `8` or `-7`, or a name of client type of game, like `Official`.
-Note, even the official server is in China, but the timezone of official server is `UTC+4` instead of `UTC+8`, because the start of the game day is `04:00:00` instead of `00:00:00`.
+All the above conditions related to time have a `timezone` field, which is used to specify the timezone of the condition.
+The value of `timezone` can be an offset of UTC, like `8` or `-7`, or a name of the client type of game, like `Official`.
+Note, even though the official server is in China, the timezone of the official server is `UTC+4` instead of `UTC+8`, because the start of the game day is `04:00:00` instead of `00:00:00`.
 When the `timezone` is omitted, the condition will be matched in the local timezone of the system.

-Beside of above conditions, there is a condition `OnSideStory` which depends on hot update resource to check if there is any opening side story.
-Thus, the condition of fight `SL-8`can be simplified as `{ type = "OnSideStory", client = "Official" }`, where `client` is the client type of game.
+Besides of above conditions, there is a condition `OnSideStory` which depends on hot update resource to check if there is any opening side story.
+Thus, the condition of fight `SL-8` can be simplified as `{ type = "OnSideStory", client = "Official" }`, where the `client` is the client type of game.

 Beside of above basic condition, `{ type = "And", conditions = [...] }` `{ type = "Or", conditions = [...] }`, and `{ type = "Not", condition = ... }` can be used for logical combination of conditions.

-By the combination of of above conditions, you can define a infrastructure plan for multiple days,
+By the combination of of above conditions, you can define an infrastructure plan for multiple days,
-here is an example of 6 plan for 2 days:
+here is an example of 6 plans for 2 days:

 ```toml
 [[tasks]]